 In the heart of Rome sits the Trevi Fountain.
 It’s the largest and most famous of all the fountains in Rome.
 Built in 1732, the fountain depicts the sea-god Oceanus in a shell-shaped chariot led by Tritons with seahorses – one wild and one docile – representing the moods of the sea.
 The name Trevi refers to the tre vie or three roads that converge at the fountain.

 The fountain gets very busy during the day.
 The best time to see it without the crowds is first thing in the morning, or in the evening when it’s beautifully lit.
+This is really one of the best things to see when in Rome.

 10-minute walk - Trevi Fountain to Pantheon